Occupation of the Malheur National Wildlife Refuge: Prelude to the occupation

-From mid-November to late December 2015, local residents began to notice significant numbers of outsiders in the community, often dressed in military-style attire and openly carrying handguns and sometimes rifles.
+From mid-November to late December 2015, residents began to notice significant numbers of outsiders in the community, often dressed in military-style attire and openly carrying handguns and sometimes rifles.
 Some of these armed newcomers engaged in what local people considered threatening and harassing behavior, such as approaching shoppers in local stores and aggressively asking their opinions about the Hammond family.
-Many local people considered these actions to be deliberate intimidation, intended to sway the community into joining the outsider's unspecified plan to "protect" the Hammonds from re-arrest.
+Many residents considered these actions deliberate intimidation, intended to sway the community to join the outsider's unspecified plan to "protect" the Hammonds from re-arrest.
 Contrary to local custom, some residents began carrying guns in public locations.
 Many lived in fear that some kind of violent event was about to take place.

 On December 30, 2015, USFWS staff members at Malheur National Wildlife Refuge were dismissed early from work.
-With tensions rising in nearby Burns, supervisors left staff with the final instruction not to return to the refuge unless explicitly instructed.
+With tensions rising in nearby Burns, supervisors left staff with the final instruction not to return to the refuge unless explicitly directed to do so.
 Meanwhile, some Burns residents reported harassment and intimidation by militia members.
 According to the spouses and children of several federal employees and local police, they had been followed home or to school by vehicles with out-of-state license plates.

-On January 1, 2016, a forum held at the Harney County Fairgrounds was attended by about 60 local residents and members of militias.
+On January 1, 2016, a forum held at the Harney County Fairgrounds drew about 60 residents and militia members.
 A Burns-area resident who organized the event described it as an opportunity to defuse tensions that had been simmering between locals and out-of-town militia in the preceding days.
 The event alternated between expressions of sympathy for the Hammonds and suggestions that a peaceful rally could be beneficial.

 The Lord was not pleased with what was happening to the Hammonds. ...
 If we allowed the Hammonds to continue to be punished, there would be accountability.